RAPIDS Installation Guide

 - Log in to the WSL2 Linux instance.

-- Follow this helpful developer guide and then install the CUDA Toolkit without drivers into the WSL2 instance.
-It’s important to execute
+- Follow this helpful developer guide and then install the WSL-specific CUDA 11 or CUDA 12 Toolkit without drivers into the WSL2 instance.

 - Run this code to check that the RAPIDS installation is working: